heikkipora/sataako-fi/README.md

 It's responsible for

 * maintaing an up-to-date list of radar frames available from FMI
-* delivering those frames as post-processed PNG or WEBP images (depending on the browser)
+* delivering those frames as post-processed WebP images

 To be able to serve a decent amount of concurrent users without exceeding the FMI API request rate, the following steps are done: